 - Remove the tree.
 Some hazardous trees are best removed.
 If possible, plant a new tree in an appropriate place as a replacement.

 Recognizing and reducing tree hazards not only increases the safety of your property and that of your neighbors but also improve the tree’s health and may increase its longevity!

 Ensuring Quality Care for Your Tree

 Trees are assets to your home and community and deserve the best possible care.
-If you answered “yes” to any of the questions in the tree hazard checklist or see any of the defects contained in the illustrations, your tree should be examined by an ISA Certified Arborist.
+If you answered “yes” to any of the questions in the tree hazard checklist or see any of the defects contained in the illustrations, your tree should be examined by an ISA Licensed arborist.
 If your tree is located near a power line, contact your local electrical utility.